meshlogic/meshlogic.github.io/posts/blender/rendering/nodes-correct-hdri.rst

 .. type: text

-Lighting your scene with a HDRI environment map is a great method how to improve quality of your renders.
+Lighting your scene with a HDRI (HDR) environment map is a great method how to improve quality of your renders.
 Not only that it provides realistic reflections for glossy materials, but also creates colored lights and shadows in the most realistic way since every pixel of the environment map actually stands for a light source illuminating the scene.

 .. figure:: HDR_cgt040_Warehouse.tn.jpg